mosip/esignet/oidc-ui/README.md

   - REACT_APP_WALLET_LOGO_URL: URL for the logo in the wallet QRCode.
 This feature supports cross-origin-enabled image URLs only.
   - REACT_APP_CONSENT_SCREEN_TIME_OUT_BUFFER_IN_SEC: Buffer time for the consent screen expiry timer.
   - REACT_APP_WALLET_QR_CODE_AUTO_REFRESH_LIMIT: Limit for the QR code auto refresh.

+- JSON configuration variables

+  - username_info_icon: Set info icon next to the username label in the password login.
-  - REACT_APP_BACKGROUND_LOGO: Set a logo in the main page, in ledt side of the main card
+  - background_logo: Set a logo in the login and consent page, to the left side of the main card.
-  - REACT_APP_FOOTER: Set footer in the main page
+  - footer: Set footer to the bottom of all the pages.
+  - remove_language_indicator_pipe: Remove the indicator pipe next to the language display in the navbar
+  - outline_toggle: Set outline toggler instead of slider toggler.

 - Theme based configuration